phuocng/csslayout/README.md

 - Run it on the local:

 ~~~
-$ npm run dev
+$ npm run dev-server
 ~~~

-Visit http://localhost:1234 to see it in action.
+Visit http://localhost:8080 to see it in action.

 ## Contributing